-Our rationale for developing TNX-102 SL for treatment of PTSD derives from the following:
+Our rationale for developing TNX-102 SL for treatment of PTSD is supported by the following:

-- Results from our BESTFIT study, which showed that treatment with TNX-102 SL: 1) improves FM symptoms, a disorder having significant overlap with PTSD; and 2) improves sleep quality in FM, which is impaired in PTSD; and - In research from peer-reviewed scientific publications, we have identified a number of compounds that are antagonists of the serotonin 2A or alpha-1 adrenergic receptors that have been shown to have beneficial effects in treating PTSD.
+- Results from our BESTFIT study, which showed that treatment with TNX-102 SL resulted in: 1) an observed statistically significant improvement of FM, a separate but related central nervous system disorder having significant overlap with PTSD (Chrousos, 2009); 2) an observed statistically significant improvement in sleep quality in FM, which is similarly impaired in PTSD and central to the neuropathology (Germain, 2013); and 3) statistically significant improvements in anxiety and sensory sensitivity, symptoms that are of particular relevance to PTSD. - In research from peer-reviewed scientific publications, we have identified a number of compounds that are antagonists of the serotonin 2A and/or alpha-1 adrenergic receptors that have been shown to have beneficial effects in treating PTSD.
 Therefore, it is our belief that TNX-102 SL, a serotonin 2A and alpha-1 adrenergic receptor antagonist, will have a therapeutic effect in treating PTSD.